 - Plants should be thoroughly watered down to their roots 24 hours before transplanting.

-- Plants should be kept in a shaded area until replanted.
+- Plants should be kept damp and in a shaded Area until Replanted.

-- Thorough watering of each plant should be provided within a short time after the transplant is completed.
+- Thorough watering of each Plant should be provided within a short time after the Replanting has been completed.

-These are general care instructions, which if followed, will substantially cause a better than average success rate of plant survival after the transplant.
-However, NO guarantees are implied as to the success of each transplant, since the condition of each plant prior to transplant can NOT be ascertained.
+These are general care instructions, which if followed, will substantially cause a better than average success rate of Plant survival after the Transplant.
+However, no guarantees are implied as to the success of each Transplant, since the condition of each Plant prior to the Transplant can not be ascertained.

-You should first use any extra soil in any low spots around your home.
-Next, very often there will be low spots in your yard where this topsoil may be used.
-If not, considering installing a raised planting bed somewhere on your property where this topsoil will come in handy.
+- If you are removing more Soil than you have need of for any other low areas in your Grade, very often there will be other low spots in your Yard where this Soil may be used.
+If not, considering installing a raised Planting Bed somewhere on your Property where this Soil will come in handy.

-If you are in need of Gutters and Downspouts on your home, it is best to have these installed by the professionals, as apposed to doing this yourself.
+If you are in need of Gutters and Downspouts on your Home, it is best to have these installed by the Professionals, as apposed to doing this yourself.
 Professionals will be able to supply you with one-piece continuous Gutters, which will never require repairing leaking seams down the road.
 It will be well worth the expense.
-5″ or 6” Gutters and Downspouts are preferred to the smaller 4”.
+6” Gutters and Downspouts are preferred to the smaller 4”.
 They will much better accommodate heavy rains and will clog less frequently.
 You can contact Gutter Installers by visiting any of the following Links:

 - ProReferral.com (operated by Home Depot)

-If you have Gutters and Downspouts, but just need some extensions to dispense the water further away from your foundation, you can purchase these and install them yourself.
-Gutter Extensions should deposit water at least 4′ away from your home’s foundation.
-6’ – 10’ away is even better.
-You should use (2) self-tapping screws for each extension, one on either side of each extension, approximately 1” in from the end of the connection.
+If you have Gutters and Downspouts, but just need some Extensions to dispense the water further away from your Foundation, you can purchase these and install them yourself.
+Gutter Extensions should deposit water at least 6’ – 10’ away from your Home’s Foundation.
+You should use (2) Self-Tapping Screws for each Extension, one on either side, approximately 1” in from the end of the connection.